-3. Income Projections
+3. The Income Projection Statement

-The income projections statement is the section where you list your projected profits and loss for the next three to five years.
+The income projection statement is the section where you list your projected profits and loss for the next three to five years.
 You can use the numbers you’ve included in your sales forecast and expenses to help you calculate these figures.
 You’ll also have to assess your assets and liabilities which are not covered under your income projections.
 You may wish to create a separate statement for these or include them here.
 Think about inventory, money owed to you, and assets such as equipment.
 Under liabilities, you will list any possible outstanding loans and any other bills you may not be able to pay.